1iveowl/ms-identity-cross-tenant-daemon/README.md

 - [Install the Azure CLI on macOS | Microsoft Docs](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos)
 - [Install the Azure CLI on Linux | Microsoft Docs](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt)

-If you already installed az cli earlier, please ensure that you have the most recent version of az cli, which can be tested by running ```az --version```.
+If you've already installed az cli earlier, please ensure that you have the most recent version of az cli by running the command: ```az --version```.

 This samples was created with version 2.30.0.
 If you have an older version please run  ```az upgrade``` to upgrade to the latest version.

-To sign into the second tenant you created, please use this az command:
+To sign into the second tenant you've just created, please use this az command:

 ````bash
 az login --tenant <tenant id or primary domain name of newly created 2nd tenant> --allow-no-subscriptions
 ````

-If successful this should output:
+If successful this will output:

 ```json
 [